minhhoangbui/minhhoangbui.github.io/_posts/2019-09-06-pose-extraction.md

 In the age when vision technology thrive remarkably, Computer Vision and its application become more and more rife, particularly in retail industry where a host of issues remains unsolved.
-In AWL Vietnam, we are concentrating on developing a system detecting wrongdoings and analyzing customers's behaviour.
+In AWL Vietnam, we are concentrating on developing a system detecting wrongdoings and analyzing customers's behaviours.
 One of the concrete pillar of this system is the module of Pose Extraction.

 # I. Overview
 There are two approaches to solve this problem: top-down and bottom-up.
 In top-down approach, we detect the keypoints of